fsharp/fslang-design/tooling/FST-1029-langversion and preview library functions.md

 C# has the same issue and has chosen to ship preview C# lang features in the RTM builds, concealed by the --langversion switch.
 F# also has a --langversion switch, however, many F# compiler features rely on new APIs added to FSharp.Core.
 For example,  `nameof` and the 3D and 4D slicing enhancement APIs all reside in FSharp.Core with no good way to let developers know that these are a part of a preview language feature.

-This feature will allow us to ship preview library features in the FSharp.Core dll, in such a way that developers will have a warning if they try to use them from a compiler without the preview switch specified, but will not have to worry about warnings when preview is specified.
+This feature will allow us to ship preview library features in the FSharp.Core, in such a way that developers will have a warning if they try to use them from a compiler without the preview switch specified, but will not have to worry about warnings when preview is specified.

 # Detailed design
 [design]: